 If you want to return home with a true Florentine quality leather bag or jacket, the best places to shop are the small boutiques where you’ll be helped by staff who are passionate about the quality of their goods.

 Before you set foot in one of the following stores, remember that quality leather is still going to cost you.
 It will be cheaper than you can find at home, but if someone is trying to sell you a top-grain, Italian quality leather coat for under 200 Euros, chances are it isn’t what they say it is.
-Because leather sells well in Florence year round, there are also no discount or sales racks.
+Because leather sells well in Florence year-round, there are also no discounts or sales racks.
 Although it’s acceptable to haggle with the street vendors, the small, quality boutiques have fixed prices and they do not negotiate.
 Still, if you know where to shop, the price will be worth it.

 After World War II, the Franciscan Friars of the Santa Croce Monastery teamed up with the Gori and Casini families, well-known leather artisans, to found a school that would teach war orphans the leather trade.
 With a stated commitment to keeping the tradition of exquisite Florentine leather craftsmanship alive, you will not only find a beautiful leather product within their doors, you can also take a guided tour of their workshop.
 The leather school specializes in bags, belts and smaller items.